• Skip to main content

 Bitcoin Prime Review, It’s A Scam – Period!

 The Bitcoin Prime scam sales video is antiquated and based on the old binary options version and “hard sell” approach.
 This makes total sense since Bitcoin Code was launched when Binary Options were on the decline and Bitcoin started to take off.
 So, to make a long story short the scammers who are using Bitcoin Prime have designed a logo which looks like a very common household brand that offers an Internet video on demand service.
-This is done in order to throw your scent off and create something anyone could grasp intuitively and relate to.
-But this is a farce and destined to fail since there is absolutely nothing in common with that service and the fraudulent software which is being peddled here by thieving con artists.

 The trading robot which is used by the Bitcoin Prime platform is supposed to scan the financial markets using super-fast algorithms which identify entry signals in order to facilitate a buy or sell order at optimal market rates.
 It is stated that the bot buys crypto at a low rate and sells when markets are high.
 The scammers would have you believe that this is how the app generates profits for its investors.
 Again, these are all tall tales designed to mislead victims.

 There are no market surveys or “technical analysis” of any kind.
 The opening and closing of trades must be done manually by the trader and this definitely involves risk, something no one ever talks about in all the fake reviews and hyped up testimonials we have seen.
-We have also identified a multiple versions of the Bitcoin Prime software and added a relevant screenshot as a point of reference for you above.
-Please note that whilst the various formats may differ in style and design, they are all confirmed scams as we have already proven.

-Bitcoin Prime Customer Support
+Bitcoin Prime: Horrible Customer Support

 When we conducted our deposit test it became quite evident to us that the level of customer support is pretty much non-existent.
 We sent 3 emails through the contact forms which are located at the “contact us” sections in the different versions of the Bitcoin Prime websites.
 In all cases the emails bounced and we never received any type of answers to our questions.
 We recommend you try emailing the support staff yourself before joining a software, just to see if the email works.
 Of course, if the contact forms don’t work, or alternatively you don’t receive a proper response simply stop whatever you are doing and move on.

-Bitcoin Prime Regulation
+Bitcoin Prime Regulation Check.
+It’s Totally Illegal!
+(Monitored Daily)

 Is It Free?

 Absolutely not.
-It will cost at least €/£250 to get started, and that money will be charged to your credit card by the thieving broker which has been allocated to you.
+It will cost at least $/€/£250 to get started, and that money will be charged to your credit card by the thieving broker which has been allocated to you.
+In some instances we were told that members were asked to invest at least $/€/£500 in order to activate their trading account.
+We suspect that this additional “penalty” was added in order to assist brokers cover their growing advertising fees and operational costs.

 Trending Viral Scams